DarynHiggins/PowerVS-Setup-with-VPC/README.md

 8. For Public Networks, we turned this on, however it is not required.
 9. For Private Network, select the Subnet created above.
 10. Select "I agree to the Terms and conditions"
 11. All other parameters can be left at their defaults.
-Click Create instance
+Click Create instance.

 ## Create a Virtual Private Cloud